swarmsim/swarm/CONTRIBUTING.md

 # Contributing to Swarm Simulator

-## Reporting Issues
+## Reporting an Issue?

 If something's broken in-game, use the "send feedback" link in-game, don't file a GitHub issue.
 It'll attach information that helps debug your problem.
+Thanks!

 ## Contributing Code